One Billion Trees - Update

-But we also need to ensure we go about the planting in a planned and thoughtful way.
+She was concerned that the planting was done in a planned and thoughtful way.
 “New Zealand is a land of little landscapes, so there needs to be a lot of diversity,” Lucas says.
 “The planting should not be broad brush, extensive, mono-cultural work because that would be disrespectful for a lot of the landscape values in this country.”

 Billion trees is about combating climate change, and one of the side effects of climate change is increased fire risk, Lucas says, and another is increased storms and resulting erosion and wind-throw threats.
 “So not only do we need our landscapes to have a spatial complexity to be enjoyable, but we also need diversity.
 So slopes might be treated differently to valley floors, and ridge tops might be treated differently to slopes, with different species, different canopy heights and different crop management.”